famoser/agnes/README.md

       destination: 'admin@example.com'
       system: FreeBSD # or Linux (default)
     path: ~/www
-    keep_releases: 2 # how many releases to keep besides the current one. the others are removed after deployment
+    keep_installations: 2 # how many installations to keep besides the current one. the others are removed after deployment
     script_overrides:
       php: /usr/local/php73/bin/php # you can use a placeholder in your scripts like {{php}} which is replaced to the value here
     environments: